 These country-level differences in regular Twitter activity are also clearly visible in the median number of tweets produced across the six months of the study.
 By this measure, U.S. and UK lawmakers are more active tweeters compared with their peers, posting a median of 79 and 70 monthly tweets per legislator, respectively.
 Those in New Zealand tweet the least, with just 15 monthly tweets per legislator at the median.

-But despite these differences in tweet volume, audience engagement with legislator tweets through likes (also known as “favorites”) and retweets are relatively low across the board.2 UK lawmakers (the second most active tweeters) received a median of just two retweets and eight likes per tweet (excluding tweets from the legislators that were themselves retweets).3 And U.S. lawmakers – who receive the highest levels of engagement in all of the countries studied – only receive a median of five retweets and 18 likes per tweet.
+But despite these differences in tweet volume, audience engagement with legislator tweets through likes (also known as “favorites”) and retweets are relatively low across the board.2 UK lawmakers (the second most active tweeters) received a median of just two retweets and eight likes per tweet (excluding tweets from the legislators that were themselves retweets).[3.
+When a legislator retweets a tweet from another account, the Twitter API only provides the original tweet’s number of retweets, and a user retweeting the original author’s tweet counts the same as a user retweeting the legislator’s retweeted version of the original tweet.
+Accordingly, the engagement analysis examines only original tweets produced by the legislators themselves, as well as “quoted tweets” where a legislator retweeted something but added their own commentary, which is treated as an original tweet.]
+And U.S. lawmakers – who receive the highest levels of engagement in all of the countries studied – only receive a median of five retweets and 18 likes per tweet.

 The Center’s prior research of Twitter use by the American public found that a small portion of highly prolific tweeters produce the vast majority of tweets from U.S. adults.
 Similarly, this analysis finds that a majority of legislative tweets are created by a relatively small share of lawmakers.
 When looking at all tweets across countries, a quarter of legislators produced nearly two-thirds of all tweets (65%) during the study period.